 Mental health counseling is a rewarding and meaningful career that allows you to make a lasting impact on people’s lives.
 But becoming a licensed counselor is not for the faint of heart or for those looking to get into their field instantaneously.
 Becoming a counselor is a long haul.
 It is a journey that requires dedication, hard work, and precision in following a long list of requirements.
 If you’re an Indiana resident, you’ll need to know specifically how to become a licensed mental health counselor in the state of Indiana.
-But look no further — we’ve compiled a list of educational, clinical, and examination requirements all in one centralized location.
+But look no further — we’ve compiled a list of educational, clinical, and examination requirements all in one centralized location on how to become a therpist in Indiana.
 Although the process may seem complex, for those who are called to this purposeful vocation, we assure you, it is worth it.

 The first step to becoming a licensed counselor in Indiana is getting the right education.
 The state of Indiana requires a master’s degree or a doctorate degree.
 A master’s degree must have at least 48 semester hours, and a doctoral degree must have at least 96.
 According to the Indiana State Code, the curriculum you complete as part of a graduate counseling program must also focus on the following:

 Human Growth & Development

 Helping Relationships – Counseling Theory & Practice

 Group Dynamics, Processes, Counseling, and Consultation

 Foundations of Mental Health Counseling